![]() |

 walls, which it turns out were done by Emma.
 She doesn't paint these

-days, she says, she is too busy with the work and her family, but she says
+days, she says, she is too busy with the work and her family, but she DAY

 6 Books,